Shaina0624/unit-2-practice-assessment/README.md

 **tags:** #variableDeclaration
 **key:** "the variable `b` is not defined."

+`error` because `b` is not defined.
+It has no value.
+It'd work if `b` is converted into a string, `"b"` because strings do have value.

 8. **What is the value of `y` after this code runs?
 Explain why this is the case.**
 ```javascript